rspec/rspec-metagem/BUILD_DETAIL.md

 $ bin/yard doc --no-cache
 ```

-## Rubocop
+## RuboCop

-We use [Rubocop](https://github.com/bbatsov/rubocop) to enforce style conventions on the project so
+We use [RuboCop](https://github.com/rubocop-hq/rubocop) to enforce style
-that the code has stylistic consistency throughout.
+conventions on the project so that the code has stylistic consistency
+throughout.
 Run with:

 ```
-$ bundle exec rubocop lib
+$ bundle exec rubocop

 # or, if you installed your bundle with `--standalone --binstubs`:

-$ bin/rubocop lib
+$ bin/rubocop
 ```

-Our Rubocop configuration is a work-in-progress, so if you get a failure
+Our RuboCop configuration is a work-in-progress, so if you get a failure
-due to a Rubocop default, feel free to ask about changing the
+due to a RuboCop default, feel free to ask about changing the
 configuration.
-Otherwise, you'll need to address the Rubocop failure,
+Otherwise, you'll need to address the RuboCop failure,
 or, as a measure of last resort, by wrapping the offending code in
 comments like `# rubocop:disable SomeCheck` and `# rubocop:enable SomeCheck`.